andrewtavis/howmany/README.md

 ## Wikidata powered comparisons

-**howmany** is a Python package that uses [Wikidata](https://www.wikidata.org/) entity properties to easily compare the dimensions of any object.
-The package leverages the [Wikidata REST API](https://www.wikidata.org/wiki/Wikidata:REST_API) to easily derive amount values and then compare them given unit ratios.
+**howmany** is a Python package that leverages the [Wikidata](https://www.wikidata.org/) [REST API](https://www.wikidata.org/wiki/Wikidata:REST_API) to easily find and compare the dimensions of any object.
 You can use howmany to find the answers to questions including:

+- How tall is the [Eiffel Tower](https://www.wikidata.org/wiki/Q243)?
-- How many association football pitches would fit inside Germany?
+- How many [association football pitches](https://www.wikidata.org/wiki/Q8524) would fit inside [Germany](https://www.wikidata.org/wiki/Q183) (or that new giant wind farm)?
-- How many Germanys would fit inside an association football pitch?
 - And eventually anything else that [Wikidata](https://www.wikidata.org/) has dimensions for!

+Of note is also that howmany can do unit conversions for users in comparison calculations.

 <a id="contents"></a>